Home / Blog / Online Marketing and Promotion / Online Marketing for Small Home Improvement Companies in a Bad Economy

 Online Marketing for Small Home Improvement Companies in a Bad Economy

 If you run a business that provides home improvement related services, including services such as roofing, landscaping, well drilling, and so on, you're not alone in feeling the impact of slowed consumer spending.
-These industries have been hit hard in 2024 and (so far) in 2025.
+These industries were hit hard in 2024 and 2025.
 Other home improvement related companies across the country are facing the same challenges, as homeowners have cut back on renovation projects.

 Below are just a few of many articles from 2024 and 2025 that highlight the decline in home improvement spending, and some that reiterate the need for continued (and even increased) marketing efforts.
 In fact, if you do a Google search for should I decrease marketing in a bad economy, you'll find plenty of results confirming that marketing should continue or increase during tough economic times.